 These loans are also extended to independent contractors, gig economy workers, sole proprietors, and tribal businesses.
 They cover an employee’s salary up to $100,000.
 This means that if an employee makes over $100,000, they can receive payment up to that amount; any overages are not covered under PPP loans.

-However, the best part of a PPP loan is that if you use it on operational costs (payroll first) during the first 24 weeks following the disbursement of funds, some of your loan proceeds may be forgiven.
-Now, as always, it’s essential to understand that the loan will only be forgiven if the borrower follows the guidelines outlined in the CARES Act.
+It’s essential to understand that the loan will only be forgiven if the borrower follows the guidelines outlined in the CARES Act.
 The Paycheck Protection Flexibility Act passed in June updated some of the original guidelines.
-One of those stipulations is that your company maintains the same number of employees during the period from February 2019-February 2020.
+One of those stipulations is that your company maintains the same number of employees during the covered period as it did during the previous year.
 In basic terms: You cannot qualify for loan forgiveness if you lay off your employees.
-Now, if you decided to lay off employees before the CARES Act became law, there is a provision where you can rehire employees with full wages and not incur the penalty.

-Applications for funds related to the CARES Act opened on April 3, 2020.
-The SBA closed applications, but Congress has approved a second round of money to replenish the PPP loans program.
-At the moment, there are over 1,800 banks and lenders preapproved with the SBA to help meet the need and respond to the second rush of applications.
-And yes, there will be a rush, so get in there now and with all your information ready.
+At the moment, there are over 1,800 banks and lenders preapproved with the SBA to help meet the need and respond to the latest rush of applications.
+And yes, there will be a rush, so get all your information ready now and be prepared to apply when applications start getting accepted again.
 Experts say it’s best to go through an FDIC-insured bank (other lenders might be brokering for a fee — best to go right to the source), and anecdotally, small banks and credit unions have had better success.

 Another option is to work with a matchmaker; many of those lenders are working around the clock on COVID-related funding.
 As a next resource, check out the SBA Preferred Lending Partners.

-Here are four lending vendors offering Paycheck Protection loans, available now:
+Here are three lending vendors that will be offering Paycheck Protection loans:

-Credibly has funded small businesses with over $1 billion and is equipped and ready to assist with PPP loan applications.
-From the front page of Credibly’s website, borrowers can find a link to the application.
-Customer service is efficient and can walk first-time borrowers through the process with efficiency.
+Credibly has funded small businesses with over $1 billion and is equipped will be ready to assist with PPP loan applications.
+Customer service is efficient and will be able to walk first-time borrowers through the process with efficiency.

 BlueVine is an online lending service dedicated to helping small business owners conquer their borrowing struggles.
-BlueVine is assisting with PPP loans and working diligently with businesses to submit paperwork to the SBA and secure funds.
+As with the first funding round, BlueVine will be assisting with PPP loans and working diligently with businesses to submit paperwork to the SBA and secure funds.
 With a big pivot, Blue Vine is making PPP loans a priority and is a valuable option.
 Lending information is available on the front page of BlueVine’s website.

-No matter where you choose to apply, it’s important to get your payroll information ready and be one of the first to jump on the PPP loan train.
-The first round of money went very quickly, and it is anticipated that the second round will be quickly depleted as well.
+No matter where you ultimately choose to apply, it’s important to get your payroll information ready and be one of the first to jump on the PPP loan train.
+It is anticipated that this latest round of funding will be quickly depleted.
 With loan forgiveness options and generous terms, this is a great opportunity, but since the totality of these loans is capped, the need might outweigh the resources, and the key is quick efficiency.
 May the odds be ever in your favor.